edhowland/viper/completed.md

 # completed bugs

+## 2022-11-25

+### Fixed bug in argument parsing in lib/bufnode/describe.rb:

+args must have length 1 and be a virtual path

 ## 2022-11-19

 # alt+w, ctrl+w do not work in empty buffer or at either end of buffer.